 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-You've got a few key options if you need to send money to Switzerland:
+You've got a few key options if you need to send money from Canada to Switzerland:

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your CHF payment in cash if you want to.